Benwick921/Kali-Linux-Tools/README.md

 ```

 Now upon opening a new window the file `.bashrc` will be executed, if not log-out and log-in to you computer account or completely reboot it.

+# TO DO
+1 - What manual update to do after the installation (also explained at the end of the script onsce it finish to install everything)
+2 - Addedd polybat specific Nerd Font installation to prevent rendering issues
+3 - Add standard polybar installation (just in case, can be usefull to enrich the shell)
+4 - Update polybar installation code to download file in `/tmp` or `/usr/tmp`
+5 - Eventually delete the downloaded files